-We started the process of determining a valid price forecast for Tesla Inc with a discounted cash flow forecast for TSLA, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Tesla Inc ranked in the 10th percentile in terms of potential gain offered.
+We started the process of determining a valid price forecast for Tesla Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
+To summarize, we found that Tesla Inc ranked in the 9th percentile in terms of potential gain offered.
 We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
-The most interesting components of our discounted cash flow analysis for Tesla Inc ended up being:
+In terms of the factors that were most noteworthy in this DCF analysis for TSLA, they are:

 Terminal Growth Rate in Free Cash Flow